Catalyst Center on ESXi Deployment Guide

 Step 5 |

-Do one of the following and then click Login:
+Do one of these and then click Login:

 In the next screen, you are prompted to configure a new admin user (as the default credentials used to log in for the first time will be deleted). |